-Need to spruce up your home?
-No matter the reason, you can bet that updating your bathroom is a sure fire way to upgrading your home.
-Take a look at these cost effective bathroom upgrades that pay off!
+Take a look at these cost-effective bathroom upgrades that pay off.
+If you need to spruce up your home you can bet that updating your bathroom is a sure-fire way to upgrading your home.

 The bathroom may not be the biggest room in your house, but it does hold a lot of weight when it comes to the value of your home.
 It’s still an important one, the master bathroom carries about 10% of the home’s value.
-If you are smart about your bathroom renovations, you can not only have a fresh new bathroom to use but also increase the value if selling your home is in the future.
+If you are smart about your bathroom renovations, you can not only have a fresh new bathroom to use but also increase the value, should selling your home be in your future.

 Updating your bathroom fixtures